Premier (South Africa): Role

 In terms of the Constitution of the Republic of South Africa, the executive authority of a province is vested in the Premier.
 The Premier appoints an Executive Council made up of five to ten members of the provincial legislature; they are known as Members of the Executive Council (MECs).
 The MECs are effectively ministers and the Executive Council a cabinet at the provincial level.
 The Premier has the power to hire and fire MECs at their own discretion.
 The Western Cape is the only province where MECs are known as Provincial Ministers and the Executive Council is known as the Provincial Cabinet, in terms of Section 42 of the Constitution of the Western Cape, 1997.

 The Premier and the Executive Council are responsible for implementing provincial legislation, along with any national legislation assigned to the provinces.
 They set provincial policy and manage the departments of the provincial government; their actions are subject to the national constitution and the provincial constitution (if there is one).

 In order for an act of the provincial legislature to become law, the Premier must sign it.
 If the Premier believes that the act is unconstitutional, it can be referred back to the legislature for reconsideration.
 If the Premier and the legislature cannot agree, the act must be referred to the Constitutional Court for a final decision.

-The Premier is also ex officio a member of the National Council of Provinces, the upper house of Parliament, as one of the special delegates from his or her province.
+The Premier is also ex officio a member of the National Council of Provinces, the upper house of Parliament, as one of the special delegates from their province.